 While it can be a lot of fun walking your dog at night, some common sense is essential to do this safely.

 By sticking to familiar and safe routes, you will minimise the chance of you and your dog becoming lost in unfamiliar surroundings.
 Avoid alleyways and dark shortcuts by using well- lit roads.
-If you have travelled to a new area, try to walk during daylight first.
+If you have recently moved to a new neighbourhood, try to walk during daylight first.
 This will help you to become familiar with the area, thereby avoiding taking a wrong turn in the dark and becoming lost.
 Also, in strange surroundings, you or your dog might be startled by nocturnal animals of which you were unaware.
 Avoid wearing earphones so that you will be more aware of what is happening around you.

 Secondly, consider what to wear